 At our 2012 Annual Meeting of Stockholders, more than 95% of the votes cast on the advisory vote on executive compensation proposal were in favor of our named executive officers' compensation as disclosed in the proxy statement for that meeting, and as a result our named executive officer compensation was approved.
-Our Board of Directors and Compensation Committee reviewed these final vote results and determined that, given the significant level of support, no changes to our executive compensation programs in 2011 and 2012.
+Our Board of Directors and Compensation Committee reviewed these final vote results and determined that, given the significant level of support, no changes to our executive compensation policies and decisions were necessary at that time.
+Nevertheless, our Compensation Committee made important changes to our executive compensation programs in 2011 and 2012.
 For example, beginning in 2011 all of our named executive officers became participants in the Company's 2008 Performance-Based Incentive Plan and beginning in 2012, our Compensation Committee added PRSUs as a portion of our executives' equity compensation.
 We believe these changes demonstrate the Compensation Committee's ongoing commitment to aligning compensation of our named executive officers with the interests of our stockholders and current market practice, including a continuing move towards increasing pay-for-performance compensation methodologies.